freenas/freenas-docs/userguide/snippets/xseries.rst

-Connect network cables to the Ethernet ports and Out-of-Band (OOB) management port before attempting to power on and configure the X series for the the first time.
+Connect network cables to the Ethernet ports and Out-of-Band (OOB) management port before attempting to power on and configure the X-Series for the the first time.
-**The Out-of-Band (OOB) management port on the X series must be connected to a shielded Ethernet cable.**
+**The Out-of-Band (OOB) management port on the X-Series must be connected to a shielded Ethernet cable.**

 Connect Power Cords
 ~~~~~~~~~~~~~~~~~~~

-If any %brand% expansion shelves are connected to the X series, power
+If any %brand% expansion shelves are connected to the X-Series, power
 them on first, then wait at least two minutes before connecting power
-cables to the X series.
+cables to the X-Series.

 #include snippets/x_power.rst

-After both power cords have been connected to the X series, they can
+After both power cords have been connected to the X-Series, they can
 be plugged into power outlets.
 The system is configured to
 automatically power on when connected to a power outlet.
 This design
-ensures that the X series comes back on when power is restored after a
+ensures that the X-Series comes back on when power is restored after a
 power failure.

-If remote physical power disconnection is desired, the X-Series can be
-connected to a remotely-managed PDU (Power Distribution Unit).

 Install Bezel (Optional)